weakish/docs-en/views/sms-guide.md

 ## International Text Messages

 To send text messages to international users, simply add the country code at the beginning of the number.
-For example, `+1` is for US or Canada.
+For example, `+1` is for the US or Canada.
 Make sure to turn on **Allow international numbers** in your app's [SMS Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/sms/conf).
 If no country code is provided, `+86` (China) will be used by default.

 For a list of countries and regions that LeanCloud can reach out through SMS, please refer to the [Pricing](https://leancloud.app/pricing/) page on our website.